alemiaschi/clic-it_corpus/README.md

-# clic-it_corpus
+# CLiC-it Corpus
-Dataset and Materials for the IJCoL Paper of the 10 years of CLiC-it
+Dataset and Materials for the IJCoL Paper of the 10 years of CLiC-it.